 Charles M. Williams Professor of Business Administration

 Bob Simons is the Charles M. Williams Professor of Business Administration at Harvard Business School.
-Over the last 30 years, Simons has taught accounting, management control, and strategy implementation courses in both the Harvard MBA and Executive Education Programs.
-During 2013/2014 he is teaching a second-year MBA course, "Designing Competitive Organizations," a module in the Owner/President Management Program, and "Driving Corporate Performance," a program for financial executives and general managers.
-A book based on this work, Seven Strategy Questions: A Simple Approach for Better Execution, was published in 2010 by Harvard Business Press.
+Over the last 30 years, Simons has taught accounting, management control, and strategy execution courses in both the Harvard MBA and Executive Education Programs.
+During 2017/2018 he is teaching “Designing Competitive Organizations,” a second-year MBA course, and "Driving Corporate Performance," a program for general managers and financial executives.

-A Canadian Chartered Accountant, Simons earned his Ph.D. from McGill University.
-Simons has served as a consultant to a number of corporations on strategy implementation, organization design, performance measurement, and strategic control.
+A Canadian CPA, Simons earned his Ph.D. from McGill University.
+Simons has served as a consultant to many companies on topics related to strategy execution, organization design, performance measurement, and strategic control.
 He has testified as an expert witness in U.S. Federal Court and before State Public Utility Commissions.